In a hurry? Check out our number 1 pick below 👇

 There are many variations of starting blocks but they are typically made up of 2 individual foot pads on a metal rail.

 Athletes can adjust the position of the pads to suit their needs and the type of sprint training or racing they are doing.
 These starting blocks create an opportunity to reach optimal running in a quicker time.
 This makes them the perfect tool for improving running and explosive muscular development.

 Starting blocks have evolved over time, from holes being dug in the ground, to wooden blocks, to the metal systems we see today.

-A good set of starting blocks is the perfect piece of equipment to help optimize and enhance your workouts.
+A good set of starting blocks is the perfect piece of equipment to help optimise and enhance your workouts.

 1. Gill Athletics S2 Starting Block

 This beautiful cast aluminium starting block boasts pedals that adjust to 4 different angles.
 These pedals are attached to a polished chrome steel rail.

 It’s a very good quality product, perfect for school/college athletes who are competing regularly, requiring reliable equipment that won’t let them down whatever the conditions.